-Laptop fails to boot / Bring out second laptop
+Laptop fails to boot / Bring out the second laptop

 Serato crashes during gig / Play emergency mix on Ui16.
 Reboot and test Serato.
-If crash again, transition to backup laptop.
+If crash again, transitions to the backup laptop.

 Serato freezes during gig / Play emergency mix on Ui16.
 Reboot and test Serato.
-If crash again, transition to backup laptop.
+If crash again, transitions to the backup laptop.